OpenTMI/pytest-opentmi/README.md

 `pip install pytest-opentmi`

-plugin is enabled by default.
+plugin is enabled by using `--opentmi` CLI argument.

 Running with pytest: